supergnaw/GoogleSignin/README.md

  require_once( 'class.GoogleSignin.php' );
  $goo = new GoogleSignin( string $configFile, bool $echoInitCode );
 ```
-*$configFile* is the filename for the config.
-Its path should be relative to the class file.
+- *$configFile* is the filename for the config.
+This path should be relative to the class file.
-*$echoInitCode* is a boolean used to determine if the default required javascript code should be echoed during class initialization.
+- *$echoInitCode* is a boolean used to determine if the default required javascript code should be echoed during class initialization.
 ### Defining The Variables
 #### Configuration File
 By default the class variables should be set by a configuration PHP file, named *googleSignin.config.php* by default.
 This should be a simple array with your app settings provided by the [Google Console](https://console.developers.google.com/apis/credentials).
 A typical config file should look something like this: